 Mexican Rice: Another classic side, Mexican rice perfectly balances out the rich enchiladas, giving them a little texture and a complementary flavor.

-Refried Beans or Black Beans: Beans are a hearty, protein-rich side that pairs nicely with the flavors.
+Refried Beans or Black Beans: Beans are a thick, protein-powered side that complements the flavors.

-Fresh Salad: A simple green salad with a lime vinaigrette counterbalances the rich, cheesy enchiladas.
+Fresh Salad: A basic green salad with a lime vinaigrette balances out the rich, cheesy enchiladas.

-Tortilla Chips and Guacamole: Nothing like some crunch with chips and fresh, creamy guacamole to dip into with your enchiladas.
+Tortilla Chips and Guacamole: There’s nothing like a little crunch, and chips for dipping into guacamole to go with your enchiladas.

 Storage and Reheating Tips:

-These enchiladas are great for leftovers, so feel free to save some for later!
+These enchiladas are wonderful for leftovers, so don’t hesitate to save some!

-Refrigerate: Store leftovers in an airtight container in the refrigerator for 3 days.
+Refrigerate: Leftovers take in an airtight container in the refrigERATOR for 3 days.

-Freezing: For freezing, wrap each enchilada in plastic wrap and transfer to a freezer-safe container.
+Freezing: To freeze, wrap each enchilada tightly with plastic wrap and place in a freezer-safe container.
 They can be frozen for three months.
 Defrost overnight in the refrigerator before heating.

 To reheat: Reheat in a 350°F oven for 10 to 15 minutes, or until warmed through; or microwave, in short intervals, until heated through, for a quicker option.